 | SENIOR LEADERSHIP COHORT: A PROFESSIONAL LEARNING COMMUNITY |

-Senior Leadership Cohort:A Professional Learning CommunityOctober 2025 - May 2026
+Senior Leadership Cohort:A Professional Learning CommunityOctober 2026 - May 2027

-REGISTRATION IS NOW OPEN Click HERE to register!
-"I so looked forward to my PLC meetings.
+REGISTRATION IS NOW OPEN "I so looked forward to my PLC meetings.
 I enjoyed the camaraderie we developed as a group—it was wonderful to be in community with others with similar jobs.
 The “Problems of Practice” section helped us work through challenging situations, puzzling through possible solutions with the facilitator's thoughtful guidance.
 Being in the PLC was incredibly useful to me and I highly recommend it!"

 Program Components